sebastian-sampayo/PID-Control-Project-Udacity/README.md

 # PID Control Project
 In this project I implemented a PID controller to maneuver an autonomous driving car around a track in a simulator.
 The code is written in C++, because this language provides great performance in terms of memory and speed.
-This work is part of the Self-Driving Car Engineer Nanodegree Program.
+This work is part of the Self-Driving Car Engineer Nanodegree Program at Udacity.

 ---